Keelymac32/testing-wh-crashes/README.md

 Fatal = K

-Suspected Other Injuries = A
+Suspected Serious Injuries = A

 Other Injuries = B,C